Open-Attestation/documentation-website/website/docs/docs-section/introduction.md

 ## Transferable records

 Transferable records are extended verifiable documents that define a method for identifying the owner of the record at any given time.
 These records reference properties listed in [the UNCITRAL Model Law on Electronic Transferable Records](https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records).
-Currently, our only implementation of this is based on [ERC721 NFTs](https://eips.ethereum.org/EIPS/eip-721).
+Currently, the OA framework's implementation of this is based on [ERC721 NFTs](https://eips.ethereum.org/EIPS/eip-721).

 This enables the transferable records to be used for documents such as: